MindLabor/Frac/README.md

 # Frac
-Frac is a modern designed application for creating fractals very easily.
-(Netbeans IDE)
+Frac is a modern designed application for creating fractals very easily. (created with Netbeans IDE)

 ## Installation
 1. Download the File `release/MindLab - Frac2019.jar`.